 Our recent blog Industry 4.0: what does it mean for machine vision? covered the impact that the 4th Industrial Revolution is having on our sector.
 A major factor in the development of the so-called revolution is the adoption of Artificial Intelligence (AI) software allowing machines to learn and process information to a better degree than humans.
 So, what influence is AI having on modern developments?
 Three principal areas form the focus of current discussions: automated quality inspection, predictive maintenance and the role of robots.

-Several organizations are claiming to offer the first software suites to bring deep learning to machine vision, for example Vidi from Cognex in the industrial imaging sector; ZeroDefectMiner from Qualicent in the automotive, medical and aerospace sectors.
+Several organizations are claiming to offer the first software suites to bring deep learning to machine vision, for example Vidi from Cognex in the industrial imaging sector.
 They are being closely followed by companies who are adding machine learning capabilities to their portfolio, such as Cyth System’s Neural Vision and Sualab’s Vision Inspection AI solutions for textiles, leather and printing inspection.
 But how do they work?

 Instead of the traditional method of inspection, where vision systems use cross-correlation or pattern matching to check for anomalous shapes, fill levels, irregular sizes and foreign bodies, AI inspired algorithms and Artificial Neural Network systems can now be used to teach computers to evaluate the quality of a product in the same way that a person can – for example, to look for an unacceptable level of imperfections on the skin of a fruit, or too many flaws in a textile roll.
 These processes are no longer required to be limited to “pass” or “fail” results, but can allow greater classification of products, and even select defective items for correction where deemed possible.
 As you would expect, these computers can work faster than a human workforce, and without rest, allowing manufacturers to increase their yield massively.
 It is even possible, as a result, for production processes to be automatically reviewed and enhanced to prevent recurring faults.